 8. Buy a birthday present

 This is a no-brainer but don’t forget to buy a birthday present!
-And when you do, top it off with some cute wrapping and a stylish gift tag like these ones from our gorgeous range of neon party supplies.
+And when you do, top it off with some cute wrapping and a stylish gift tag.

 9. Purchase your party food and pick up the cake

-Three days prior to the party is enough time to make sure you have everything you need (and make extra trips to the supermarket if necessary) and make sure everything is still fresh by the day of the party.
+Three days prior to the party is enough time to make sure you have everything you need and make sure everything is still fresh by the day of the party.

 10. Decorate the venue and get the party started!